singhenso/FineArt_app/README.md

 #Summary

 Gallery App is a way for artist and clients to communicate what is goin on in the fine art world and be able to keep track with what is goin on in the Art world.
-This would be a similar website like modemayem.com but for visual artist.

-#Stretch Goals
-Create an interactive website for Visual Artist to communicate and check out Galleries around the world.
+#Technologies used

+Ruby on Rails

+#Installation/startup instructions

+Make sure to run Bundle install and rake db:create.
+Login page to access Galleries and Artist or create your own Gallery

+#Unsolved problems, etc.

+Make the images of Paintings by Artsit more dynamic and viewable.
+Also have a Facebook API that allows facebook users to post comments and share the feed from website.
+I would like to add more style to the website and make it more dynamic.